 The AI You Didn't Know You Were Running

 Here's what the numbers actually look like.
-74% of small businesses are already using AI — not by signing up for a new AI platform, but through features embedded in the tools they bought years ago.
+According to Constant Contact's Q1 2026 Small Business Now report, 54% of small businesses already use AI marketing tools, with another 27% planning to start this year.
+By the end of 2026, that puts over 80% of small businesses using AI for marketing — not by signing up for a new AI platform, but through features embedded in the tools they bought years ago.
 Your email filters spam.
 Your CRM scores leads.
 Your scheduling tool picks the best time to post.
 That's AI, doing your job invisibly.

 The Gap Nobody's Talking About